onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`data` | memref of any type values or tensor of any type values
+`data` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of stirng type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`shape` | memref of any type values or tensor of any type values
+`shape` | tensor of 64-bit signless integer values or memref of any type values

 ### `onnx.Shrink` (ONNXShrinkOp)